JimmyAustin/TrafficSign/writeup_template.md

 Fortuantly splitting the code into training, validation and test data was not necessary, as the dataset provided by Udacity had already been split up!

-Augmenting the dataset was explored, particularly rotating and translating the dataset, but after reviewing the forums, it was found that augmentation was not necessary to achieve the desired validation rate, and the decision was made to focus efforts on improving the model.
+Augmenting the dataset, focusing on rotation and translation, was explored, but after ultimately dropped, after it was found to reduce accuracy.
+Instead I decided to focus on improving the model design.

-####3.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The code for my final model is located in the "Model Architecture" section of the ipython notebook.